RIPE-NCC/ripe-atlas-sagan/docs/types.rst

 header                 Header    See :ref:`dns-header` below edns0                  Edns0     See :ref:`dns-edns0` below, if any
-questions              list      A list of :ref:`dns-question` objects answers                list      A list of :ref:`dns-answer` objects authorities            list      A list of :ref:`dns-authority` objects additionals            list      A list of :ref:`dns-additional` objects, if any
+questions              list      A list of :ref:`dns-question` objects answers                list      A list of :ref:`dns-answer` objects, if any authorities            list      A list of :ref:`dns-answer` objects, if any additionals            list      A list of :ref:`dns-answer` objects, if any
 =====================  ========  ===================================================================================

 .. _dns-message-precalculatedvalues: